GitLab CI

 BUILDBUTLER_API_KEY | Your BuildButler API key | Found in BuildButler Settings → API Keys |

-GITLAB_API_TOKEN | Your GitLab access token (glpat-...) | Created in Generate a GitLab Access Token |
+GITLAB_API_TOKEN | Your GitLab access token (glpat-...) | See Generate a GitLab Access Token |

-Generate a GitLab Access Token
+2. Generate a GitLab Access Token

 - Go to GitLab → Preferences → Access Tokens

-- Click Add new token
+- Click Add new token, name it

 - Click Create personal access token and copy it